UO-OACISS/apex/README.md

 Please Note:
 ===========
-*All documentation is outdated and currently going through a review and update.
-Thanks for your patience.*
+*All documentation has been recently updated.
+Thanks for your patience!*

 Build Status:
 ===========